LiymLab/cfDNAanalyzer/README.md

 ### Features can be extracted from this tool
 #### 1.Features extracted for the whole genome
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.1 Copy Number Variation ([<ins>Adalsteinsson et al, 2017</ins>](https://www.nature.com/articles/s41467-017-00965-y))<br>
-* Copy number variation is the number of copy variation in a region.
+* Copy number variation refers to the variation in the number of copies of a particular region of the genome.
+This can include duplications or deletions of segments of DNA, which may affect gene function and contribute to genetic diversity and disease susceptibility.

 #### 2.Features extracted for given regions
 ##### &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;2.1 Nucleosome Occupancy and Fuzziness ([<ins>Li et al, 2024</ins>](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-023-01280-6))<br>